Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Abstract

 \section{Abstract}

-\textbf{Background:} The treatment of multiple sclerosis implies, beside protecting the body, the preserving of mental functions, considering how adverse cognitive decay affects quality of life.
-However a cognitive assessment is nowadays still realized with neuro-psychological tests without monitoring cognition on objective neurobiological grounds whereas the ongoing neural activity is in fact readily observable and readable.
+\textbf{Background:} Any treatment of multiple sclerosis should preserve mental function, considering how cognitive deterioration interferes with quality of life.
+However, mental assessment is still realized with neuro-psychological tests without monitoring cognition on neurobiological grounds whereas the ongoing neural activity is readily observable and readable.

-\textbf{Objective:} The proposed method deciphers electrical brain states which as multi-dimensional cognetoms discriminate quantitatively normal from pathological patterns in the EEG signal.
+\textbf{Objective:} The proposed method deciphers electrical brain states which as multi-dimensional cognetoms quantitatively discriminate normal from pathological patterns in an EEG.

-\textbf{Methods:} Baseline recordings from a prior EEG study of 93 subjects, 37 with MS, were analyzed.
+\textbf{Method:} Baseline recordings from a prior EEG study of 88 subjects, 36 with MS, were analyzed.
 Spectral bands served to compute cognetoms and categorize subsequent feature combination sets.

-\textbf{Results:} Using cognetoms and spectral bands, a cross-sectional comparison separated patients from controls with a precision of 82\% while using bands alone arrived at 64\%.
-A few feature combinations were identified to drive this distinction.
+\textbf{Result:} The brain states predictor correlates with disease burden and duration.
+Using cognetoms and spectral bands, a cross-sectional comparison separated patients from controls with a precision of 85\% while using bands alone arrived at 79\%.

-\textbf{Conclusions:} Brain states analysis distinguishes successfully controls from patients with MS. Our results imply that this data-driven cross-sectional comparison of EEG data may complement customary diagnostic methods in neurology and psychiatry.
-However, thinking ahead in terms of quantitative monitoring of disease time course and treatment efficacy, we hope having established the analytic principles applicable to longitudinal clinical studies.
+\textbf{Conclusion:} We demonstrate the efficiency of the quantitative data-driven method based on brain states analysis by contrasting EEG data of patients with MS and healthy subjects.
+The congruity with disease severity and duration is a neurophysiological indicator for disease accumulation over time.
+We discuss potential applications of the approach for the monitoring of disease time course and treatment efficacy in longitudinal clinical studies in psychiatry and neurology.